 Don’t feel overwhelmed by juicing.
-You don’t need to start with a complex juice recipe that you have never seen before– try starting off with recipes from beginner juicers!
-These are typically simpler and use only one or two ingredients, so it will be easier for your juicer to extract the juices without any complications.
+You don’t need to start with a complex juice recipe that you have never seen before– try starting with recipes from beginner juicers!
+These are typically simpler and use only one or two ingredients, so it will be easier for your juicer to extract the juices without complications.

 7. Prepare your ingredients

 Juicing is quick and easy, but your juicer must have the right ingredients.
 The juicer can’t extract juice from produce if they’re not peeled, so consider this beforehand!

 If you have never juiced before or want to make any adjustments in your juicing routine, pay attention to what recipes contain.
 Some juices have small pieces of fruit, which might include common allergens like citrus fruits with seed particles (which won’t be good for those with sensitivities).
 Choose other fruit/produce items instead whenever possible.

 If you’re juicing for the first time, try this recipe: